bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.7.21* ** *- TBD*

 - There were a couple more CSV issues that needed addressing.
+- Just getting rid of the independent format dump for CSV.
+It was pretty useless (especially now with the format extraction), and caused problems with printed lists.

 ***Version 2.7.20* ** *- May 27, 2016*